Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_ManageTriggers.md

 You can delete a trigger that is no longer relevant.

-  > [Note] Be aware that any deletion is permanent and cannot be undone.
+> [Caution] Be aware that any deletion is permanent and cannot be undone.
 You can deactivate the trigger temporarily by changing status to *Inactive* in the *Status* drop-down list.

 #### Prerequisites